The Parents’ Guide to Teen Driving

 The AAP and CDC have put together a premade agreement to make it easy for you, but you can also create your own.
 Hanging it on the fridge will keep it at the top of everyone’s mind and will allow you to reflect on how things are going each day.

-Some Georgia high schools offer a peer-to-peer safety program called Teens in the Driver Seat.
+Here in Georgia, some high schools offer a peer-to-peer safety program called Teens in the Driver Seat.
 The yearlong program focuses on traffic safety and addresses all major risks for teens and is offered in partnership with Safe Kids Georgia.

 The bottom line?
 Teaching your child safe driving habits, setting a good example and making sure your child has lots of driving time under their belt will give you peace of mind while your child is on the road.